Paul is dead: Beginnings

-In early 1967, a rumour circulated in London that Paul McCartney had been killed in a traffic accident while driving along the M1 motorway on 7 January.
-The rumour was acknowledged and rebutted in the February issue of The Beatles Book.
-McCartney then alluded to the rumour during a press conference held around the release of Sgt.
-Pepper's Lonely Hearts Club Band in May.
-By 1967, the Beatles were known for sometimes including backmasking in their music.
+By the mid-1960s, the Beatles were known for sometimes including backmasking in their music.
 Analysing their lyrics for hidden meaning had also become a popular trend in the US.
 In November 1968, their self-titled double LP (also known as the "White Album") was released containing the track "Glass Onion".
 John Lennon wrote the song in response to "gobbledygook" said about Sgt.
 Pepper.
 In a later interview, he said that he was purposely confusing listeners with lines such as "the Walrus was Paul" – a reference to his song "I Am the Walrus" from the 1967 EP and album Magical Mystery Tour.